<iframe src="https://www.googletagmanager.com/ns.html?id=GTM-M74D8PB" height="0" width="0" style="display:none;visibility:hidden">

 Cause

-The mismatch occurs because Okta converts the hexadecimal value of a user's ObjectGUID into Base64.
-As a result, the value displayed in Okta is the same as the AD value but in Base64 format, which can appear different.
+Okta converts the hexadecimal value of a user's ObjectGUID into Base64.
+As a result, the value displayed in Okta is the same as the AD value but in Base64 format, which appears different.

 Solution

-1. To convert the Base64 version back to the AD ObjectGUID value, use the following PowerShell command:
+1. Execute the following PowerShell command to convert the Base64 version back to the AD ObjectGUID value:

 [Guid]([Convert]::FromBase64String("<Base64_Value>"))

 There is no method to convert the value within Okta or to map AD's objectGUID directly to an Okta attribute without this Base64 formatting being applied.
-If the objectGUID value is required for use in a downstream application without Base64 formatting, the value will need to be stored in a different AD attribute and mapped using that attribute or be added to the user profile via some other method, such as CSV import.
+If a downstream application requires the objectGUID value without Base64 formatting, store the value in a different AD attribute and map it using that attribute.
+Alternatively, add the value to the user profile via another method, such as CSV import.

 Loading